BigSoftVideo/DOTEbase/search.md

 ## Searching DOTEspaces

 The Search panel allows the user to search across all Transcripts and Clips within the scope of a Transcript, Project, DOTEspace or all DOTEspaces.
 Search targets and parameters can be easily combined to enable searches combining AND, OR and NOT.
-Multiple Search panels can be opened to conduct multiple Searches at the same time.
+In addition, multiple Search panels can be opened to conduct multiple Searches at the same time.

 [![Searching](images/search/search1.png)](images/search/search1.png)